LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/01_Presentation/01_Swap_chain.md

 The `presentMode` member speaks for itself.
-If the `clipped` member is set to `VK_TRUE` then that means that we don't care about the color of pixels that are obscured, for example because another window is in front of them.
+If the `clipped` member is set to `VK_TRUE` then that means that we don't care about the color of pixels that are obscured(遮蔽), for example because another window is in front of them.
 Unless you really need to be able to read these pixels back and get predictable results, you'll get the best performance by enabling clipping.